 - The program admits 24 students for each incoming class.

-- How to apply to the PTA program: Please refer to the program website www.bhc.edu/PTA for more detailed information and guidelines on the application process.
+- How to apply to the PTA program: Please refer to this page for information and guidelines on the application process.

 - Applications are available online by clicking here.